-“For this reason we are recommending that all of our clients who are third-country flagged, over 40m in length, commercially registered and intending to embark in Croatia, to immediately start the process of applying for the charter licence,” Dujmic continued.
+“For this reason we are recommending that all of our clients who are third-country flagged, over 40m in length, commercially registered and intending to embark in Croatia to immediately start the process of applying for the charter licence,” Dujmic continues.
 “The licence will be valid for one year.
 The process will not only be lengthy to obtain, but the number of licences that will be granted for next season will also be limited.
 According to the information we have at this moment, the total number of licences that will be granted will be under 200 and will be on a ‘first come, first serve’ basis.”

 If you've found this story to be 'a report worth reading', and you would like to enjoy access to even more articles, insight and information from The Superyacht Group, then you may well be interested in our VIP print subscription offer.
 We are inviting industry VIPs to register for a complimentary subscription to our print portfolio, which includes the most insightful information on the state of the superyacht market.
 To see if you qualify for our VIP subscription package, please click here to fill in an application form